 Taking time out

-Many of you will be looking forward to spending time with family and friends for the first time in weeks.
+Many of you will be looking forward to spending time with family and friends over the festive season.
 If moments of tension do arise, take a breath, leave the room and take a moment for yourself.
 The turkey may be a bit late but it will be worth it if it gives you a chance to reignite that Christmas spark.

 Time out is important for children too.
 When relatives and guests are present, children will be expected to be on best behaviour all day which puts them under a lot of pressure and can lead to moments of frustration.It is a good idea to let children have a bit of downtime to explore their new presents, on their own, in their rooms, to help them relax.